Pompeus/Autonomous-Maze-Robot/README.md

 The entire system was powered by a rechargeable 9V battery.
 A 170-point Protoboard was directly connected to the Arduino's 5V, powering all components except for the motors, which received direct power from the battery.
 A toggle switch was incorporated to allow selective activation of the circuit when necessary.
 The motors were connected to an
 H-bridge (L298N) that, through electronic switching, allows variation in the motor's rotation states.
 This represents a more efficient approach compared to mechanical switching and provides additional protection against overcurrent.
-A schematic of the circuit used in the robot was developed on the Tinkercad platform and can be viewed in Figure 2.
-For the connection of the photoresistors, 10kOhm resistors were used.

 ### Electrical Components Table
 |  **Components** | **Quantity**|